Md-MoshiurRahman/Travello-Django-Project/README.md

 ## Tools and Frameworks
 1. Developed a web based application using Django
-2. Used PostgreSQL for the back end part and used pgAdmin to access it
+2. Used PostgreSQL for the database part and used pgAdmin to access it
 3. HTML and CSS were used for the web pages